 (3) Take one 18 inch piece and fold in half.
 Make a knot about 1 inch down.
-(This will be the loop at the top of your finished tassel, so if you want it smaller, for a pair of tassel earrings for example, make the knot higher up.)
+(This will be the loop at the top of your finished tassel, so if you want it smaller, make the knot higher up.)

-(4) Bring two halves of skein together and tie them tightly at the fold in a triple knot.
+(4) Bring two halves of skein together and, using that 18 inch piece, tie them tightly at the fold in a triple knot.
 Let the ends of the tying piece merge into the rest.

 (6) Make a loop and pull the ends through.
 Then separate the two ends and wrap them around and knot securely.

-(7) To hide the ends, thread them through a large needle and pull them through, to merge with the rest of your tassel.
+(7) To hide the ends, thread them through a large needle and pull them through, within the wrapped section, to merge with the rest of your tassel.

 (8) Trim all the ends and you’re done!